DETAILS

 Arrive Tokyo

 Upon arrival in Japan’s financial, commercial, and political capital, we transfer to our hotel.
-As guests’ arrival times may vary, we have no scheduled activities or meals planned.
+The rest of the day is free to relax and recharge as no scheduled activities or group meals are planned

 Tokyo